An Assessment Of The Utility Forecaster Investment Newsletter

 First of all, there is a brief opening article by Mr. Rapier.
 It covers market events since the last issue.
 And, it relates to the content in the rest of the newsletter.

 Then Mr. Rapier serves up the month’s feature article.
-Topics vary but can include:
+Topics about dividends vary but can include:

 - A deep dive stock sector review